RaveenDE/HelpDesk/README.md

 ## Overview

-The University Help Desk Management System is a dynamic Java web application developed by a group of dedicated university students to streamline and enhance the efficiency of the university's help desk operations.
+The University Help Desk Management System is a dynamic Java web application to streamline and enhance the efficiency of the university's help desk operations.
 This system provides a centralized platform for students to raise tickets, seek assistance, and receive timely responses from lecturers.

 ## Features